Interview on Szesc Strun Swiata (Poland, 2021) by Radek Wieczorek

 Thanks to Segovia Guitar Academy in Pordenone, students from all over the world can attend classes with you.
 Besides guitar lessons, SGA organizes Segovia Guitar Week, which was a bit longer than a week this year - it started on 30th May and lasted till 27th June!
 Was it your idea to start such initiative as SGA?
 If yes, what were your motivations to do so?

-Before the SGA and SGW, I organized for 18th years the Tarrega Guitar Academy and the Pordenone Guitar Festival in my town.
-We, as a guitar team, decided to left this long journey in 2014 for different reasons, founding the new school.
-Two years ago I decided to left my role as artistic director of the Segovia Guitar Week working only at the SGA.
+Before the SGA and SGW, I organized the Tarrega Guitar Academy for 18 years and the Pordenone Guitar Festival in my town.
+We, as a guitar team, decided to leve this long journey in 2014 for different reasons, founding the new school.
+Two years ago I decided to leave my role as an artistic director of the Segovia Guitar Week working only at the SGA.

 During the everyday life of a musician, teaching, practising, travelling… Where do you find (and what is) your source of inspiration?